-Technical study in the theory and practices is used to set up production sound equipment and related materials utilized in a professional sound design prepared for the theater.
+Students interested in the study of theory and practices used to setup production and sound equipment related materials utilized in a professional sound design for the theater.
+Students will practice professional sound installations and design techniques.

 THEATER 315 Introduction to Theatrical Scenic Design 3 UNITS - (UC:CSU)